Jordanthas/CodingAssessment/README.md

 ```

 ## Potential changes
-If efficiency is the goal of the program, the NameSorter function can be switched out with the NameSorterEfficient.
+If efficiency is the goal of the program, the `NameSorter` service can be switched out with the `NameSorterEfficient`.
 This is slightly less readable, but uses multi-core parallel functions to speed up functionality by roughly 20%.